Efficient Equilibrium Computation in Symmetric First-Price Auctions: Continuous First-Price Auction with Continuous Bids (CCFPA)

-We first present our results for the CCFPA.
+We now turn to the study of the CCFPA, where both the value space and the bidding space are continuous.
 From seminal works in the economics literature~\citep{riley1981optimal,MW82,Vickrey1962}, we know\footnote{For a detailed derivation, the reader is referred to the textbook of~\citet[Sec.~2.3]{krishna2009auction}} that the following (symmetric) bidding strategy constitutes an (exact) BNE (\cref{def:BNE}) of the CCFPA:

 In the following, we will refer to $\beta^*$ as the \emph{canonical equilibrium strategy} of the CCFPA.
-Observe that the bidding function $\beta^*$ is (absolutely) continuous and nondecreasing in $[\underline{v},1]$, \emph{strictly} increasing in the support $\support{F}$ of the value distribution $F$, and it also satisfies no-overbidding (that is, $\beta^*(v)\leq v$ for all $v\in[\underline{v},1]$).\footnote{For a more detailed discussion of the analytic properties of $\beta^*$ see, e.g., the textbooks of \citet[Sec.~3.1.1]{Menezes2005} or \citet[Sec.~2.3]{krishna2009auction}, and the paper of~\citet[Sec.~6.2]{fghk2025}.} Purely for technical convenience,\footnote{ This is inconsequential from a Bayesian equilibrium analysis perspective (see~ \cref{def:BNE}), since a bidding strategy need only be defined in the value distribution's support.} we can extend $\beta^*$ to be defined on the entirety of $V=[0,1]$, by setting $\beta^*(v)=v$ for $v\in[0,\underline{v}]$.
+Observe that the bidding function $\beta^*$ is (absolutely) continuous and nondecreasing in $[\underline{v},1]$, \emph{strictly} increasing in the support $\support{F}$ of the value distribution $F$, and it also satisfies no-overbidding (that is, $\beta^*(v)\leq v$ for all $v\in[\underline{v},1]$).\footnote{For a more detailed discussion of the analytic properties of $\beta^*$ see, e.g., the textbooks of \citet[Sec.~3.1.1]{Menezes2005} or \citet[Sec.~2.3]{krishna2009auction}, and the paper of~\citet[Sec.~6.2]{fghk2025}.} Purely for technical convenience,\footnote{ This is inconsequential from a Bayesian equilibrium analysis perspective (see~\cref{def:BNE}), since a bidding strategy need only be defined in the value distribution's support.} we can extend $\beta^*$ to be defined on the entirety of $V=[0,1]$, by setting $\beta^*(v)=v$ for $v\in[0,\underline{v}]$.
 Note that this extension preserves the properties of continuity, monotonicity, and no-overbidding of $\beta^*$.